 Some areas to look out for include:

-- No provision for extensions of time to contractors for inclement weather
+- No provision for extensions of time to contractors for inclement and wet weather

 - No provision for extensions of time for industrial disruption